programminghistorian/ph-submissions/en/drafts/originals/space-place-gazetteers.md

 Throughout this lesson, you will learn how to think about the concept of place, why gazetteers are useful for spatial history, how to use historical information to create a gazetteer, and how to enhance and share a gazetteer.

-This lesson will demonstrate how to build a digital gazetteer, starting with a simple spreadsheet before building it into Linked Open Data resources to communicate with other projects.
-'Linked Data' is structured data that can be interlinked with other data to undertake large queries.
+This lesson will demonstrate how to build a digital gazetteer, starting with a simple spreadsheet that you can build into 'Linked Open Data' resources to communicate with other projects.
+[Linked Data](https://en.wikipedia.org/wiki/Linked_data) is structured data that can be interlinked with other data to undertake large queries.
 'Linked Open Data' is Linked Data that is released under an open license, meaning that it can be reused for other projects.
 You can find out more about Linked Open Data in [this *Programming Historian* introduction to linked data](https://programminghistorian.org/en/lessons/intro-to-linked-data).

 At the end of this lesson, you will be able to: